 What teams should do now

 Add AI-agent files to release exclusion rules.
 Scan app bundles, web builds, containers, and mobile archives for CLAUDE.md, AGENTS.md, .claude/, .cursor/, local memory files, scratch plans, and prompt libraries before shipping.
+The control should be tool-agnostic: whether a team uses Claude Code or an AI-first editor such as Cursor, local agent context should not reach a release by default.

 Also separate agent guidance into two classes.
 General coding conventions may be fine to keep in a repository, especially if the repo is public.
 But feature plans, experiment names, roadmap hints, service topology, internal file maps, and incident notes should be treated as internal documentation and blocked from release artifacts.